 Wilden Marsh Nature Reserve and Site of Special Scientific Interest is destined to forever struggle for its survival.
 As an urban nature site, it has to react to a range of small and sometimes relatively large natural and manmade stimuli.
 It is true that many things are forced to adjust to environmental change and the demands of human activity and expansion, albeit at differing rates and to varying degrees, but not all are as closely managed, monitored, recorded, or as important locally for rare fauna and flora, as is Wilden Marsh Nature Reserve and Site of Special Scientific Interest.

 Effective management is perhaps the most positive means of affecting both the vitality and vibrancy of the SSSI.
 Left to its own devices, the marsh will very quickly favour its fastest growing and more invasive species.
 Left unmanaged for only a few years, willow, alder, thistles, brambles, rape, common and giant hogweed, Himalayan balsam and Japanese knotweed will takeover to the detriment of its valuable rare species.
 Fast growing willow and alder scrub will spread in as little as a year, requiring removal or coppicing within three years.
 Neglecting marsh management means harder work and greater expense later; more importantly, neglect can easily result in the loss of rare fauna and flora.
 Himalayan balsam readily survives and thrives in wooded environments and on open ground, so attacking it during the growing season has a high priority.
-Our most effective Himalayan balsam eradication tool is the marsh cattle.
+Our most effective Himalayan balsam control tool is the marsh cattle.
 Within ten years the area would be almost completely wooded if nothing is done to prevent it.
-An unmanaged, underused and uncared for green urban area, even when floodplain designated, is likely to become a target for Property Development, as is the case with its adjoining Lagoon Field.
+Any undermanaged, underused and uncared for green urban area, even when floodplain designated, is likely to become a target for Property Development, as is the case with the Lagoon Field adjoining the northern end of Wilden Marsh and Meadows.

-Currently, Wilden Marsh is separated from the urban sprawl surrounding it by the Staffordshire and Worcester Canal and River Stour to the west, and Wilden Lane to the east.
+Currently, Wilden Marsh is separated from the urban sprawl surrounding it by the Staffordshire and Worcester Canal and River Stour to the west, and the Lagoon Field and Wilden Lane to the east.
 If the Lagoon Field is to become a housing and industrial estate it will be, to all intent and purposes, built on the marsh.

 In bygone days, Wilden Marsh and other wetland areas were considered a resource that supported various cottage industries by growing reeds and withies for baskets weaving, timber for building and furniture, poles for broom handles, hurdles, garden support frames, firewood, and fencing materials, to be sold locally and in neighbouring towns and villages.
 Also, certain marsh plants, herbs and fungi were gathered for food and medicinal use.
 Much of the marsh produce was cultivated.
 Animals living on and passing through the marsh would have been hunted and trapped for the table and for sale or barter.
 Now we have supermarkets that supply such things.